wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 References:

    * <a target="_blank" href="https://app.pluralsight.com/library/courses/kubernetes-developers-integrating-volumes-using-multi-container-pods">2h 26m VIDEO course: "Kubernetes for Developers: Integrating Volumes and Using Multi-container Pods"</a> by Nigel Poulton Apr 23, 2020

+* <a target="_blank" href="https://www.youtube.com/watch?v=3RTvoI-A7UQ">VIDEO: Kubernetes and Container Orchestration 101 - Computer Stuff They Didn't Teach You #11</a> by Microsoft legend Scott Hanselman.

 ## Blogs